Floor Windshield Wiper

 How to perform Floor Windshield Wipers:

-• Execution: Slowly lower your legs together to one side in a controlled arc while keeping them straight and core engaged.
-Return your legs to the starting position and repeat the movement to the opposite side.
+- Execution: Slowly lower your legs together to one side in a controlled arc while keeping them straight and engaged core.
+Return your legs to the starting position, then repeat the movement to the opposite side.

 Breathing Technique: